As per @leeodden of TopRank marketing, Content isn’t the king, it is the kingdom. And yes, it obviously is.

 THIN AFFILIATE WEB PAGES

 I have mentioned earlier that Google always likes original content.
 The same holds true for any affiliate web pages.
-We often find thin pages providing no value added content written out of extempore
+In the affiliate marketing space, hollow content written without in-depth research has become a norm.

-So, it is advisable for webmasters to have an experience of any product before promoting them on their site.
-They should strictly shun from simply publishing what others have shared before.
+Any prospect who comes to your sites will be seeking valuable insights arrived at after deep personal exploration.
+So, it is sensible for webmasters to have an experience of any product before promoting them on their site.

 Over time, people have been trying to deceive search engines in one way or another.
 Either by stealing contents, or spinning articles, or stuffing keywords in hidden texts etc. Doorway pages are one such unscrupulous methods of redirecting search traffic to a site.